R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 Charnel Tennant is an accredited Clinical Psychologist having completed her undergraduate and postgraduate

-studies at Nelson Mandela Metropolitan University in South Africa where further completed a Masters in
+studies at Nelson Mandela Metropolitan University in South Africa.
+Charnel further completed a Masters in

-Charnel has previously had experience in the public and private health care sectors in South Africa where she
+Charnel has previously had experience both the public and private health care sectors in South Africa and concurrently provided assessment and intervention within her private practice.

 Contactable via email on: firstname.lastname@example.org